StyXman/ayrton/doc/source/index.rst

 impossible to fix.
 Having said that, we think that ``ayrton`` will be powerful enough that the benefits will overweight this.

+* You can't reference undefined variables, which makes impossible to use environment variables that might be defined or not.
+Use `define()` to declare them.
 * You don't call ``[``, see the reference.
 * Redirection is better accomplished with _out, _err, etc.
 * Currently, absolute and relative paths do not work directly, you have to use ``run()``.